This post contains affiliate links. Please see our disclosure policy.

 Final Assembly

-- Remove chilled pie from the fridge and spoon the Chantilly Cream Topping across the layer of chocolate filling.
+- Remove chilled pie from the fridge and spoon on the Chantilly Cream Topping across the layer of chocolate filling.
 Garnish with chocolate shavings and serve.

-- Take a vegetable peeler and scrape down the side of a chocolate bar overtop of the pie to release little chocolate curls.1/2 bar bittersweet dark chocolate baking bar (60-70% cocoa)
+- Take a vegetable peeler and scrape down the side of a chocolate bar overtop of the pie to release little chocolate curls.1/2 bittersweet dark chocolate baking bar (60-70% cocoa)

 A spectacular French Silk Pie—easy, impressive, and a total Thanksgiving hit!